Zilliqa/scilla/INSTALL.md

 # Building and Developing Scilla

-Please, read the instructions below if you intend to hack on Scilla implementation.
+The recommended installation process is comprised of two separate steps:
+- installation of system-wide packages using your OS native package manager and
-Setup OCaml using the instructions [here](https://github.com/realworldocaml/book/wiki/Installation-Instructions).
+- installation of OCaml packages using the [opam](https://opam.ocaml.org) package manager.

-Please make sure you install opam v2.0 or greater (this can be done by running `opam --version`)
+Please make sure you install opam v2.0 or greater (this can be checked by running `opam --version`).

 Scilla requires OpenSSL 1.0.2 and if your platform does not have packages for this, you may need to build OpenSSL yourself and set `PKG_CONFIG_PATH` environment variable accordingly